-You have booked your flight and packed your bags for your vacation to Florence, Italy and the only thing left to figure out the best hotels in Florence for your vacation.
+You have booked your flight and packed your bags for your vacation to Florence, Italy, and the only thing left to figure out is what are the best hotels in Florence, Italy.

 Strolling the streets of Florence is like stepping into a dream from the elegant villas, historic churches, and piazzas – Florence has something to offer around every corner for every age, ethnicity, and background.

-Some of the best 5 star hotels in Florence, Italy offer the same incredible sights that you will experience getting lost in the city itself.
+Some of the best 5-star hotels in Florence offer the same incredible sights that you will experience getting lost in the city itself.

-These Florence hotels were once churches, art galleries and even bakeries.
+Most of the hotels in Florence were once churches, art galleries, and even bakeries.

-Italy is one of those destination where location means everything and is better explored by foot so there is no need to rent a car to get from point A to point B – picking the right Florence hotels is paramount.
+Italy is one of those destinations where location means everything and is better explored by foot so there is no need to rent a car to get from point A to point B.

 Florence Italy Accommodations

-This capital city of the Florence is Tuscany and the region has a ton of sights and attractions that you don’t want to miss out on including some of the best best museums, cathedrals and churches.
+This capital city of Florence is in Tuscany and the region has a ton of sights and attractions.

 You will also find stunning picturesque streets, squares, ancient buildings, street markets, and shopping.